 The past weekend saw the most rain we’ve had in months and since the weather outside was too wet and cold to be

 running driving around, I spent most of Friday and Saturday cooped up in the house and huddled in front of the TV with a hefty serving of caldo de res to keep me company.
 Truly, there’s nothing better than a big bowl of piping hot soup to take the chill out of harsh weather.

 Chock-full of beef chunks, verdant cabbage, zucchini and green beans, sweet corn, carrots, red potatoes and a robust broth, this authentic Mexican beef soup is all things delightful.
 It is hearty and substantial enough to be a meal in itself but sides of Spanish rice and warm corn tortillas are traditional accompaniments.

 You can make this caldo de res with short ribs or beef stew meat but bone-in beef shanks or what they call chamorro in Latin stores, are best for flavor.
 Also, make sure to drizzle lime juice just before serving to round things beautifully.
+And don’t forget the warm tortillas for a truly amazing Mexican comfort meal!
 Enjoy!

 - 1 large onion, peeled and quartered

 - salt to taste